Hacklone/arraync/README.md

 Async Array methods polyfills

-> Note: These the methods introduced by this library are not part of any ECMAScript standard or proposal
+> Note: The methods introduced by this library are not part of any ECMAScript standard or proposal

 ## Install
 > npm install --save arraync